Midwest Express Airlines Flight 105: Cockpit breakdown

-Investigators stated that Weiss also might have been confused by the information on his instruments.
-They also stated that Weiss' action might have been influenced by Midwest Express' "silent cockpit" philosophy.

-Midwest Express expected its pilots to adhere to an unwritten policy called the "silent cockpit", where pilots would make no unnecessary callouts or even verbalize the nature of an emergency after 100 knots and before reaching an altitude of 800 ft.
-The emergency on board Flight 105 that day started at roughly 700 ft above the ground, meaning that the "silent cockpit" rule was in effect at the time.
-Investigators stated that the pilots should have worked together immediately since an emergency that occurred at low altitude was dangerous.
-With the silent cockpit rule, the crew's ability to effectively work together would have been hampered.
-This rule conflicted with FAA regulations and therefore should have been prohibited by the FAA.
+Exactly why Weiss didn't answer Martin could never be fully determined.
+Investigators suggested that Weiss may have been equally confused by the information on his instruments, and so could not answer effectively.
+It is also possible (if not likely) that Weiss had been influenced by an unwritten policy at Midwest Express, known as the "silent cockpit" rule.
+Under this policy, Midwest Express pilots were expected to keep their focus on the takeoff after 100 knots, making no unnecessary callouts, or even discussing the nature of an emergency, until they had reached an altitude of 800 ft.
+The emergency on board Flight 105 that day started at roughly 700 ft, meaning that the "silent cockpit" rule was still in effect.
+Investigators stated that the pilots should have begun talking to each other immediately after the explosion, since a low altitude emergency was extremely dangerous.
+If Weiss was indeed following the "silent cockpit" rule, it meant that the crew's ability to work together effectively had been compromised from the outset.
+According to investigators, the "silent cockpit" rule conflicted with FAA regulations, and so should never have been approved in the first place.